askesvane/LanguageAnalytics/assignment7_WineClassification/README.md

 > Q1: Can the variety of grapes used to produce a given wine be predicted from the linguistic description of its flavor characteristics?

 > Q2: Can the province of a given wine be predicted from the linguistic description of its flavor characteristics?

-__Data__

-Data used in the current study was obtained from the online service for data scientist’s community, [Kaggle](https://www.kaggle.com/datasets).
-All data was retrieved as a single csv-file with 130,000 entries of different wines obtained through web-scraping of the popular wine-rating service, [WineEnthusiast](https://www.wineenthusiast.com/).
-Among other information, the data included a verbal description of each wine's flavor characteristics, the province of production as well as the grape, but also additional information such as the price per bottle, taste rating scores, and the name of the winery.
-The data can be viewed and downloaded [here](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv).

 ## Methods